Embracing flexible work routines

 Right, back on topic.
 I can’t do with getting distracted this early on in the blog, especially not my first blog, as the idea was to make a short blog – emphasis on the short.

 First things first, a quick introduction.
-Hey, my name is Bethan, and I am a neurodiverse, neurodiversity coach who specializes in autism..
-Phew now that introductions are out of the way, (you can find more information on my website should you so wish)
+Hey, my name is Bethan, and I am a neurodiverse, neurodiversity coach who specialises in autism.
+Phew — now that introductions are out of the way (you can find more information on my website should you so wish).

 Today, I want to talk about working and what being productive might look like.
-I will start by admitting I have never worked an office job, but I have worked in schools, further education, and employment, and visited many different work environments.
-I am not going to talk about social workplace standards or sensory implications, as then I wouldn’t achieve my goal of this being a short blog post!
-I want to talk about how we work and how other people and society judge productivity.
+I’ll start by admitting I have never worked an office job, but I have worked in schools, further education, and employment, and visited many different work environments.
+I’m not going to talk about social workplace standards or sensory implications — otherwise this wouldn’t be a short blog post!
+Instead, I want to talk about how we work, and how society judges productivity, especially for neurodivergent people who often thrive with flexible work routines.

-I want to chat about how society has made us believe that we should be working between certain hours and that while at work, we need to be productive.
-Well, that might work for some people, but it doesn’t for many, and it certainly doesn’t for me.
+Society has made us believe that we should be working between certain hours and that while at work, we need to be productive.
+Well, that might work for some people, but it doesn’t for many — and it certainly doesn’t for me.

 Let me tell you, my workdays look very different now.
-I still need some structure, so I do create working days and times, but these are flexible.
-I don’t feel bad if it doesn’t happen (well, sometimes I still do – it’s a journey).
+I still need some structure, so I create working days and times — but they’re flexible.
+I don’t feel bad if it doesn’t happen (well… sometimes I still do — it’s a journey).

 I try to work in a way that suits me.
 You’ll often find me in different rooms in the house with my laptop and something playing on my iPad on repeat.
-Often, I won’t be sat at a desk, much preferring to work from the floor, a comfy chair with a blanket burritoed around me, my bed, standing at the window so I can people-watch, or even pacing while dictating as I am now with a fidget object in my hand.
-I know I think best when I am moving, and this way my whole body’s moving, so that’s got to equal even better thinking, right?
+I’m rarely at a desk.
+I prefer working from the floor, a comfy chair with a blanket burritoed around me, my bed, standing at the window so I can people‑watch, or pacing while dictating (as I am now) with a fidget object in my hand.
+I know I think best when I’m moving — full‑body movement equals better thinking, right?

-I am no longer afraid to work when that productivity wave hits, provided it’s suitable and safe to do so.
-I walk away when I can’t achieve anything, refocusing my attention or just going for a walk, taking a nap, or reading a book or even allowing myself a good cry.
-I forgive myself a lot more on those days when I can’t achieve things on that to-do list my brain is forever creating.
+I’m no longer afraid to work when that productivity wave hits, provided it’s suitable and safe to do so.
+I walk away when I can’t achieve anything — refocusing my attention, going for a walk, taking a nap, reading a book, or even allowing myself a good cry.
+I forgive myself a lot more on the days when I can’t achieve the things on that never‑ending to‑do list my brain creates.

-Basically, if you are reading this, I am not here to tell you how you should or shouldn’t work.
+Basically, if you’re reading this, I’m not here to tell you how you should or shouldn’t work.
 I also appreciate that if you work in fields like hospitality, the structure has to be different.

-But what I am saying is that we have been led to believe that working happens between a set of hours and looks a certain way, and that isn’t the case for many of us.
+But what I am saying is that we’ve been led to believe that working happens between a set of hours and looks a certain way — and that isn’t the case for many of us.
 It certainly isn’t for me.
-If you were looking through my window right now, many people wouldn’t see me as working hard, but that just isn’t the case (check in with me in a few days, and then it might be the case).
+If you were looking through my window right now, many people wouldn’t see me as “working hard,” but that just isn’t the case (check in with me in a few days and then it might be the case).

-I think we have learning to do and need to move away from this fixed notion that working or being productive has to look a certain way.
+We have learning to do.
+We need to move away from this fixed notion that working or being productive has to look a certain way.
+Flexible work routines aren’t lazy or chaotic — they’re often the most effective way for neurodivergent people to thrive.

-So my question to you that l would love to know is, how do you work best?
+So my question to you — how do you work best?

 Previous